woile/woile.github.io/posts/helm-3-crafting-a-chart/index.md

 .. tags: kubernetes, helm
 .. category: devops
 .. link:
-.. description: create and releasing a Helm chart
+.. description: What is a Helm Chart?
+Where does it fit in K8s?
+How to release a Chart?
+How to rollback?
+All your questions are answered here
 .. type: text
 -->